zackbatist/open-archaeo/list.md

 ----

-* **rdss**: An R package to facilitate the use of Murail et al.âs (1999) approach of sex estimation in past populations.
+* **rdss**: An R package to facilitate the use of Murail et al.'s (1999) approach of sex estimation in past populations.
   * by: frederic-santos
   * links: [GitHub](https://github.com/frederic-santos/rdss)            [DOI](https://doi.org/10.1002/oa.2957)
   * tags: [Cultural evolution] and [Statistical analysis]